 You can gain a lot of insights when you look at ideas and tactics that created legendary marketing.
 Today, we’re breaking down the Pepsi Challenge.
 The Pepsi Challenge signaled a major shift in the winds of the cola landscape.
-In 1975, Coke was the 800 lb. gorilla in the cola market and had held the #1 position for decades.
-A superior distribution system, effective marketing (before it was called marketing) and incredible brand loyalty created legions of consumers.
+In 1975, Coke was the 800 lb. gorilla in the cola market holding the #1 position for decades.
+A superior distribution system, effective marketing (before it was called marketing) and incredible brand loyalty created legions of happy customers.

 Pepsi was the new kid on the block looking to prove something.
 They were hungry and willing to mix it up.
 A savvy exec at Pepsi came up with a bold revolutionary strategy to do just that.